clauswilke/dataviz/docs/color_basics.md

 # Effective use of color in figures {#color-basics}

-There are three fundamental ways in which we can use color: (i) we can use color to distinguish groups of data from each other; (ii) we can use color to represent data values; and (iii) we can use color to highlight.
-The types of colors we would use in each case and the way in which we would use it are entirely different for these three cases.
+There are three fundamental use cases for color in data visualizations: (i) we can use color to distinguish groups of data from each other; (ii) we can use color to represent data values; and (iii) we can use color to highlight.
+The types of colors we use and the way in which we use them are quite different for these three cases.

 ## Color as a tool to distinguish

 We frequently use color as a means to distinguish discrete items or groups that do not have an intrinsic order, such as different countries on a map or different manufacturers of a certain product.
 In this case, we use a *qualitative* color scale.
-Such a scale contains a finite set of specific colors that are chosen to look clearly distinct from each other.
-At the same time, the colors must also appear equivalent to each other, in the sense that no one color should stand out relative to the others.
+Such a scale contains a finite set of specific colors that are chosen to look clearly distinct from each other while also being equivalent to each other.
+The second condition requires that no one color should stand out relative to the others.
 And, the colors should not create the impression of an order, as would be the case with a sequence of colors that get successively lighter.
 Such colors would create an apparent order among the items being colored, which by definition have no order.

 Many appropriate qualitative color scales are readily available.
 Figure \@ref(fig:qualitative-scales) shows three representative examples.
 In particular, the ColorBrewer project provides a nice selection of qualitative color scales, including both fairly light and fairly dark colors [@ColorBrewer].

 (ref:qualitative-scales) Example qualitative color scales.
 The Okabe Ito scale is the default scale used throughout this book [@Okabe-Ito-CUD].
 The ColorBrewer Dark2 scale is provided by the ColorBrewer project [@ColorBrewer].
-The ggplot2 scale is the default in the widely used plotting software ggplot2.
+The ggplot2 scale is the default qualitqtive scale in the widely used plotting software ggplot2.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html4/qualitative-scales-1.png" alt="(ref:qualitative-scales)" width="624" />